 The U.S. Food and Drug Administration granted Orphan Drug designation to GL-2045 for the treatment of CIDP.

 Researchers have increasingly realized that the active fraction of IVIg in the treatment of autoimmune diseases is the aggregates found in low abundance in IVIg and specifically in the Fc portion of aggregates in IVIg*.
 One implication of this finding is that the vast majority of IVIg protein infused is not active in the treatment of autoimmune diseases.

 IVIg Fc aggregates bind many receptors and ligands simultaneously and have numerous simultaneous beneficial effects.
 For this reason, researchers have thought it might be impossible to make a recombinant equivalent of IVIg for the treatment of autoimmune diseases.
 Gliknik recognized that if we could make a product that structurally is similar to the Fc aggregates in IVIg then it would be expected to reproduce the multiple effects of IVIg in the treatment of autoimmune diseases.

-There are numerous marketed brands of IVIG with some products approved for use in the autoimmune indications including CIDP, multifocal motor neuropathy (MMN), and ITP.
-Patients want a medicine that has a safer and more convenient administration profile compared to that of IVIG.
-While IVIG is produced by pooling and purifying plasma from tens of thousands of human blood donors, GL-2045/PF-06755347 is recombinant, so it does not carry the risk of blood-borne pathogen transmission.
+There are numerous marketed brands of IVIg with some products approved for use in the autoimmune indications including Chronic Inflammatory Demyelinating Polyneuropathy (CIDP, the largest autoimmune IVIg indication), multifocal motor neuropathy (MMN), dermatomyositis, and Idiopathic Thrombocytopenic Purpura (ITP).
+While IVIg is produced by pooling and purifying plasma from tens of thousands of human blood donors, GL-2045 is recombinant, so it does not carry the risk of blood-borne pathogen transmission.